Performance Coach

 Key responsibilities

-Maintain engagement, academic progress, and life skill development for virtual student-athletes, preparing them for success beyond the classroom environment.
+Maintain engagement, academic progression, and life skills development for virtual student-athletes, preparing them for success beyond the classroom.

 Candidate requirements

-• You have experience coaching or mentoring students or athletes — whether paid or on a volunteer basis
+• You have experience coaching or mentoring students or athletes — whether paid or volunteer

-• You have led group sessions for students or athletes for a minimum of 6 months
+• You have facilitated group sessions for students or athletes for a minimum of 6 months

-• You have worked in a capacity where you established goals and measured outcomes — and can provide supporting data (such as completion rates, performance improvements, or comparable metrics)
+• You have worked in a role that involved goal-setting and outcome tracking — and can provide quantifiable evidence (completion rates, performance improvements, or comparable metrics)

-• You are proficient in running virtual sessions using Zoom, Google Meet, or Teams, and have experience tracking participant progress via spreadsheet, LMS, or similar platform
+• You are proficient in conducting virtual sessions via Zoom, Google Meet, or Teams, and have experience using spreadsheets, LMS platforms, or similar tools to monitor participant progress

-• You have used an AI tool — such as Claude, ChatGPT, Copilot, Perplexity, or a similar application — at least once and can describe the use case
+• You have used an AI tool — such as Claude, ChatGPT, Copilot, Perplexity, or a similar platform — at least once and can describe how you used it

-• You are located in Texas and available to attend one in-person event each quarter in Austin, Dallas, Houston, or San Antonio
+• You are located in Texas and available to attend one in-person event per quarter in Austin, Dallas, Houston, or San Antonio

 • You are authorized to work in the US without requiring visa sponsorship